 |2018-19||D. Russell - 21.1||E. Davis - 8.6||D. Russell - 7.0|

 |2017-18||R. Hollis-Jefferson - 13.9||R. Hollis-Jefferson - 6.8||S. Dinwiddie - 6.6|

 |2016-17||B. Lopez - 20.5||T. Booker - 8.0||S. Dinwiddie - 3.1|

-In addition to loading up via free agency and trades, the Nets have also had six first-round draft picks over the last four years.
+In addition to loading up via free agency and trades, the Nets have also added some first-round draft picks over the past few years.
 However, many have been shipped out while the team was wheeling and dealing to build a contender.
 Here’s a look back at the six choices.